 Interest expense consists primarily of interest on our existing notes payable, interest on convertible promissory notes, amortization of loan discounts as well as interest calculated based on the amortization of the beneficial conversion feature of the convertible promissory notes.
-If we consummate the concurrent offering of notes, we intend to repay our borrowings under our existing notes payable.
+We intend to repay our borrowings under our existing notes payable agreements with Horizon Technology Finance Corporation and Fortress Credit Co LLC with the proceeds from this offering.